If you have

 Haley dreams of being a flight nurse.
 After taking a seat in The Red Chair she tells us it's all about the intensity and fast-paced environment.Check out the full interview

 The pre-licensure B.S.N. degree program integrates a strong background in the sciences and liberal arts with an excellent education in the profession of nursing.
-In the pre-licensure program, nursing students are provided a solid, holistic foundation.
-In 6 semesters, students will have over 900 practicum hours with experiences caring for diverse clients across the healthcare continuum.
+In the pre-licensure program, nursing students are

 To find out what the next four years might look like for this degree, fill out your information and follow the prompted steps to arrive at a sample degree map.
 For more information specific to you and your situation, please schedule a visit with an advisor today.